Brilliance Books

-Brilliance Books was a small publisher of gay and lesbian books based in Clerkenwell, London, founded in 1982 with funding from the GLC.
-It published a range of fiction and non-fiction works including David Wurtzel's Thomas Lyster: a Cambridge Novel and Title Fight, the account of UK newspaper Gay News by Gillian E. Hanscombe and its co-founder Andrew Lumsden.
-It also re-published earlier works of gay and lesbian literature, including Alice B. Toklas' The Alice B. Toklas Cook Book, and a 1984 edition of The Chinese Garden by Rosemary Manning originally published in 1961.
+Brilliance Books was a small publisher of gay and lesbian books based in Clerkenwell, London, set up in 1982 with funding from the GLC.
+Brilliance Books published a range of fiction and non-fiction works including David Wurtzel's Thomas Lyster: a Cambridge Novel and Title Fight, the account of UK newspaper Gay News by Gillian E. Hanscombe and its co-founder Andrew Lumsden.
+It also re-published earlier works of gay and lesbian literature, including Alice B. Toklas's The Alice B. Toklas Cook Book, and a 1984 edition of The Chinese Garden by Rosemary Manning originally published in 1961.

-The publisher was run by Roy Trevelion and Tenebris Light.
-Author Jeanette Winterson worked as the women's editor there in 1983.
+The publishing company was run by Roy Trevelion and Tenebris Light.
+Author Jeanette Winterson worked there as the women's editor in 1983.